applike/gomono/README.md

 External dependencies can make things complicated.
 The easiest way probably is to vendor everything and treat it like usual code controlled by your version control system.
-However, as we're using dep to manage our dependencies and it was a requirement to keep vendor directories out of source control, gomono tries to read Gopkg.lock and analyze changes in the used versions, to determine, whether a project needs to be rebuild.
+However, as we're using dep to manage our dependencies and it was a requirement to keep vendor directories out of source control, gomono tries to read `Gopkg.lock` and analyze changes in the used versions, to determine, whether a project needs to be rebuild.
+Thus, it is a requirement, that if you want external dependencies to be included in the analyses, a valid `Gopkg.lock` has to be present.
+However, keep in mind, that only looking at the declaration of dependencies doesn't actually mean, that all changes are detected, and you can also run into the reversed case and rebuild all your code, just because some lines in `Gopkg.lock` have changed, although the source code didn't actually change.

 ## Examples